-The TOE maintains a set of roles on the server level and on the database level as listed in ¡Error!
-No se encuentra el origen de la referencia. and Table 12: Default Server Roles.
+The TOE maintains a set of roles on the server level and on the database level as listed in Table 12, Table 14 and Table 14.
 The TOE maintains a security ID for each login on a server level and each database user.
-This security ID is used to associate each user with his assigned roles (FIA_ATD.1, FIA_USB(EXT).2, FMT_SMR.1).
+This security ID is used to associate each user with his assigned roles (FIA_ATD.1, FIA_USB_EXT.2, FMT_SMR.1).